open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

     ```yaml
     detectors: ["system"]
     system:
-        # Force the detector to use 'hostname' instead of 'FQDN'
+        # A priority list of sources to get the hostname
-        system_source: hostname
+        hostname_sources: ["dns", "os"]
     ```

 Use the Docker detector (see below) if running the Collector as a Docker container.